-The ballot date is 5th July 2017; it will be a postal vote administered by Electoral Reform Services.
+The ballot date - 5th July 2017; a postal vote administered by Electoral Reform Services.
 The voter is typically the person that is listed as the non-domestic ratepayer.
 If the premise is vacant, the property owner is entitled to vote.

 If the City Centre BID is successfully voted in then it will operate for five years from its commencement date.

 - April to June 2016: Introduction and initial communication period

 - July to September 2016: First consultation period

 - Autumn 2016: Analysis and feedback on consultation

 - Autumn 2016: Draft proposal and business plan prepared

 - Winter 2016/ Spring 2017: Second consultation period

 - Spring 2017: proposal and business plan finalised